SchulzLab/SNEEP/README.md

 # Use SNEEP on a realistic example

-For an realistic example we consider SNPs associated to myocardial infarction (downloaded from the GWAS catalaog) and the corresponding proxy SNPs (determined with SNIPA, R2 value >= 0.8).
+For an realistic example we consider SNPs associated to myocardial infarction (downloaded from the [GWAS catalog](https://www.ebi.ac.uk/gwas/efotraits/EFO_0000612) and the corresponding proxy SNPs (determined with [SNiPA](https://snipa.helmholtz-muenchen.de/snipa3/index.php?task=proxy_search), R2 value >= 0.8).
 The following section provides example runs with different combination of optional input parameters.
 The example data is located in the directory SNEEP/example/.

 ## Example 1: only consider TFs expressed in the cell type or tissue of interest